TheIndianFolk/.github/profile/README.md

 ## 🌱 Getting Started

 To start exploring our cultural resources, head over to our [repositories](https://github.com/orgs/TheIndianFolk/repositories) and select a project that interests you.
 Each repository contains its own instructions on how to access and navigate the resources.

+## 🧩 Community and Contributions

+We’re building a community that values and respects the rich diversity of Indian culture.
+Here’s how you can be part of it:

+Contribute: Share your own resources, videos, and stories.
+Engage: Participate in discussions and provide feedback.
+Preserve: Help us ensure that every generation has access to our roots and cultural identity.
+Check our [Contribution Guidelines](https://github.com/TheIndianFolk/.github/blob/main/Contribution_Guidelines) to learn more about contributing to our organization.

+## 🛠 Tech Stack
+Our tech stack is designed to deliver high-quality, accessible digital experiences:

+Frontend: React, Next.js, Tailwind CSS
+Backend: Node.js, Firebase, MongoDB
+App Development: React Native for cross-platform support (Android & iOS) Media Storage and Streaming: YouTube integration, AWS, Vercel Admin Panel: Built using React, with a dashboard to manage and update content easily Each project repository contains detailed information on the tech stack used.

+## 🌐 Connect With Us
+For any questions or suggestions, feel free to reach out at contact@theindianfolk.com.
+We’re always happy to connect with like-minded individuals who share a passion for preserving and sharing our culture.

+## License
+This organization and all its projects are licensed under the MIT License unless otherwise stated.